David Ward King: Family and early life

-King was often referred to then and now as "the Missouri farmer", which he was.
+King is and was often referred to as "the Missouri farmer", which he was.
 However, he was born, reared and educated in Springfield, Ohio, and came from a very prominent and wealthy family of that city.

 David Ward King was the grandson of his namesake, Springfield merchant and real estate developer David King.
 His paternal grandfather, David King, was probably born in Baltimore, Maryland, in 1796.
 His paternal grandmother, Almena Caldwell King, was born in Hillsborough, New Hampshire, on August 16, 1809.
 However, she moved with her parents when she was young to early Portsmouth, Ohio, which is in southernmost Ohio at the confluence of the Scioto River and the Ohio River, where her father established a successful carpentry business.
 Both of Ward's paternal grandparents had been orphans.
 Ward's grandfather, David King, was found as a toddler wandering the streets of Baltimore during a yellow fever epidemic in which both his parents presumably died.
 David knew only his own name and could tell nothing about his parents.
 He was found in a Baltimore hotel and taken in by a Robert Quigley who had a farm near Shippensburg, Pennsylvania, and who had "wagoned" to Baltimore for supplies.

 While Robert Quigley did rear and educate David King on his Cumberland County, Pennsylvania, farm, he did not adopt him, which is why David's last name stayed King.
 The Quigleys were devout members of the nearby Middle Spring Presbyterian Church.
 David King grew up, regularly attending that church, which began a strong tradition of religious correctness in the King family that beyond question made its way down to Ward.

 Upon attaining adulthood, Ward's grandfather David King obtained an apprenticeship as a store clerk in Portsmouth, Ohio, where he met Ward's grandmother, then-teenage Almena Caldwell.
 However, her older brother and father fell from a small boat and drowned in the nearby Scioto River.
 Soon thereafter, Almena's mother died of grief.
 Her Uncle Hannibal Gilman Hamlin (first cousin to Lincoln's first Vice President, Hannibal Hamlin) became the guardian of her and her brother, Hamlin Caldwell, moved them to Cincinnati and saw to their education.
 David King married her there when she was seventeen.

 David King's Tarlton store today.